konveyor/enhancements/enhancements/dismiss-issues/README.md

 ##### Hub

-The hub will now allow a DIF to be attached to application.
-The analyzer-addon will be responsible for pulling this file when running anlysis.
-This will follow a similar pattern to other application information that is passed to the addon, and the pulling of the file will follow a similar pattern to pulling the rulesets. (@jortel can you verify that this makes sense or how you would do it?).
+The hub will now allow a DIF to be attached to an application.
+The analyzer-addon will be responsible for pulling this file when running the analysis.
+This will follow a similar pattern to other application information that is passed to the addon, and the pulling of the file will follow a similar pattern to pulling the rulesets.

-The Hub will also have a to dynamically create and append this DIF as the UI dismisses incidents.
-To achive this, I propose a new field on incidents, called dismissed that is a boolean.
+The Hub will also have to dynamically create and append this DIF as the UI dismisses incidents.
+To achieve this, I propose a new field on incidents, called dismissed that is a boolean.
 This new incident update API will allow for the UI to tell the hub when an incident has been dismissed.
 When this happens the hub will need to:
 1. Move the incident to dismissed
 2. Add the incident to the either already existing DIF or create one and add it.